ONSdigital/sdx-evolution/README.md

 > nb.
 It may be advantageous if you make changes to queues to remove any existing rabbitmq container used by this docker-compose.

+## Further evolution

+Other points that aren't addressed yet but need to be:

+ - Graceful shutdown (SIGTERM awareness) for services

 ## Notes

 ### Completeness